-Now here is a thought provoking headline at The Chronicle of Philanthropy.
-Got our attention!
-Anytime we see new and careful research in the industry, it is certainly worth taking a look, especially from Stanford University.
+Anytime we see new and careful research in the industry, it is certainly worth taking a look, especially if it informs the key to male donors.
 Upon further reflection, and actually reading the research, it does not appear as though the key to unlocking donor generosity has yet been found.
 To be sure, making any generalized and broad statement about why people give is challenging.
 In the end, the best method for eliciting significant and generous philanthropic support for your cause, remains very specific to the individuals and organizations involved.
 It’s personal.
 And, it will likely require direct contact and a strong and trusting relationship.
 For sure, this research is further proof that men are different from women.

 February 13, 2015